open-voice-interoperability/website/site/content/ambassadors/_index.md

       Health Association, a global technology-centric organization dedicated to helping members of the healthcare community adopt new technologies while driving down the cost of healthcare.
+  - heading: >-
+      Jonathan Ramaci, Managing General Partner at Great Product and CEO at Elements of Genius, Inc.
+    imageUrl: >-
+      /img/open-voice-network-ovon-voice-worthy-of-user-trust-ambassadors-jonathan-ramaci.jpeg
+    text: >-
+      Jonathan Ramaci’s career is defined by taking calculated risks that have produced significant results.
+With an entrepreneurial vision and a solid history of leading operations and driving scalable growth, he has a background of initiating change and championing cultures of excellence.
+      Jonathan is a serial entrepreneur who has founded seven companies, grown them to scale, and seen them through to multi-million dollar acquisitions (Oracle, Apple, Samsung).
+His recent work over the past few years includes the founding of Wellnest, a voice-only based system for elder and patient care.
+Wellnest is a patented, beautifully designed wearable that puts “voice on the wrist” and can operate anywhere over 4G and 5G.
+He has also lead the creation of VoxAI, a voice based AI system that can interpret up to 64 different emotions in a dialog and informs dynamic chatbots how to reply to achieve desired outcomes.
 ---